nais/nitro/README.md

 ### Move api-server

 These steps also require some amount of manual lay on hands.
+Remember to add hosts to /etc/hosts on the nodes if you don't have internal DNS.
 In order to move apiserver you will need to:

 1. Create a new node in the cluster description with ´location: azure´ and with a